Anglo-Egyptian conquest of Sudan: Battle of Omdurman

-The defeat of the Khalifah's forces at Omdurman marked the effective end of the Mahdist state, though not the end of campaigning.
+The defeat of the Khalifah's forces at Omdurman marked the effective end of the Mahdist State, though not the end of campaigning.
 Over 11,000 Mahdist fighters died at Omdurman, and another 16,000 were seriously wounded.
-On the British, Egyptian and Sudanese side there were fewer than fifty dead and several hundred wounded.
+On the British and Egyptian side there were fewer than fifty dead and several hundred wounded.
 The Khalifa retreated into the city of Omdurman but could not rally his followers to defend it.
 Instead they scattered across the plains to the west and escaped.
 Kitchener entered the city, which formally surrendered without further fighting, and the Khalifa escaped before he could be captured.

 British gunboats bombarded Omdurman before and during the battle, damaging part of the city walls and the tomb of the Mahdi, although destruction was not very widespread.
 There is some controversy about the conduct of Kitchener and his troops during and immediately following the battle.
 In February 1899, Kitchener responded to criticisms by categorically denying that he had ordered or permitted the Mahdist wounded in the battlefield to be massacred by his troops; that Omdurman had been looted; and that civilian fugitives in the city had been deliberately fired on.
 There is no evidence for the last accusation, but some foundation for the others.
 In The River War, Winston Churchill was critical of Kitchener's conduct, and in private correspondence he said that 'the victory at Omdurman was disgraced by the inhuman slaughter of the wounded and that Kitchener was responsible for this.'
 The Mahdi's tomb, the largest building in Omdurman, had already been looted when Kitchener gave the order for it to be blown up.
 Kitchener ordered that the Mahdi's remains be dumped in the Nile.
 He considered and discussed keeping his skull, either as some kind of trophy or as a medical exhibit at the Royal College of Surgeons.
 Eventually however the head was buried, although anecdotes about its having been turned into an inkpot or a drinking vessel continue to circulate even today.